apache/doris-website/docs/ecosystem/flink-doris-connector.md

 For the complete code, refer to:[DorisSourceDataStream.java](https://github.com/apache/doris-flink-connector/blob/master/flink-doris-connector/src/test/java/org/apache/doris/flink/example/DorisSourceDataStream.java)

-## Write
+### Writing Data to Doris

-Flink writing uses the Stream Load method for writing and supports both streaming writing and batch writing modes.
+Flink writes data to Doris using the Stream Load method, supporting both streaming and batch-insertion modes.

-:::info Difference between Streaming Writing and Batch Writing
+:::info Difference Between Streaming and Batch-insertion

-After Connector 1.5.0, batch writing is supported.
-Batch writing does not rely on Checkpoint.
-It caches data in memory and controls the writing timing according to batch parameters.
-Streaming writing must enable Checkpoint and continuously writes upstream data into Doris during the entire Checkpoint period.
-It will not always cache data in memory.
+Starting from Connector 1.5.0, batch-insertion is supported.
+Batch-insertion does not rely on Checkpoints; it buffers data in memory and controls the writing timing based on batch parameters.
+Streaming insertion requires Checkpoints to be enabled, continuously writing upstream data to Doris during the entire Checkpoint period, without keeping data in memory continuously.

 :::

-### FlinkSQL
+#### Using FlinkSQL to Write Data

-Use Flink's [Datagen](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/datagen/) to simulate the upstream continuously generated data for writing tests:
+For testing, Flink's [Datagen](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/datagen/) is used to simulate the continuously generated upstream data.

 ```SQL
 -- enable checkpoint